What you need to know

 Attackers that deploy ransomware are generally financially motivated.
 They’ll try to extort you by demanding you pay a ransom to be given access to your system and files again.
 The promise is that when you pay a ransom you will receive a key to unlock the encrypted files.

-Further, a third type of extortion is where the attacker threatens the original owners of the information (your customers and business partners) with release of the details unless they (or you) pay a ransom.
+A third type of extortion is where the attacker threatens the original owners of the information with release of the details unless they (or you) pay a ransom.
+This type of attack can involve your customers’ and business partners’ information.

 More To Come...